Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 # Step 2: Basic functions

-Let's discuss the basic functions that come along with Taipy.
+Let's discuss the essential functions that come along with Taipy.

-- `<Data Node>.write(<new value>)`: this is how data can be changed through Taipy. _write_ will change the _last_edit_date_ of the data node, which will influence if a task can be skipped or not.
+- `<Data Node>.write(<new value>)`: this instruction changes the data of a Data Node.
+It also changes the _last_edit_date_ of the Data Node, influencing whether a task can be skipped.

 - `tp.get_scenarios()`: this function returns a list of all the scenarios